Please fill in all fields marked as compulsory

-The buyer will be able to participate in the rental programme proposed by The Chedi Andermatt hotel.
-The residence owner will receive 50% of the gross rental revenue of his/her residence.
-Participation in the rental programme is not mandatory.
+The buyer will be able to participate in the rental program proposed by The Chedi Andermatt hotel.
+The hotel deducts for costs of booking, marketing and commissions 21.6% of the gross rental revenue.
+The residence owner will receive 60% of the net rental revenue of his/her residence.

 To make a reservation for a Chedi ResidenceAndermatt, a potential buyer will be asked to complete and sign a reservation form, at which point a reservation fee of 3% of the total purchase price is due.
 The reservation fee will be refundable within 8 weeks from signing the reservation form, minus a handling fee.

 The total price minus the booking fee is payable upon notarisation of the purchase contract.

 The main hotel entrance and common spaces are located on the ground floor of this building.
 On six upper floors there are fifty hotel rooms (not for sale as property), sixteen fully furnished Hotel Residences with a living space ranging from 96 sqm to 127 sqm and one Penthouse Residence with 616 sqm living space.